 Monstera deliciosa [mon-STER-uh] [de-lis-ee-OH-suh] is a beautiful flowering plant with iconic split leaves that belongs to the family of Araceae.

-Monstera is related to:
+Monstera varieties are related to:

 - Alocasia (African Mask)

 This plant lives in the tropical forests of Mexico but has since become an invasive species in Hawaii, Seychelles, Ascension Island, and the Society Islands.

 The botanical name for the plant’s a reference to the monstrous (monstera plant & monstera leaf) size of the plant and the delicious (deliciosa) taste of the fruit it grows.

 This tropical plant can grow up to a staggering height of 60′ feet in the wild.

 The leaves are 10″ – 35″ inches long and 10″ – 29″ inches wide.